Hearing in children

-There are, however, a high proportion of children who develop intermittent, often fluctuating hearing loss, often known as ‘glue ear’.
+However, many children develop intermittent, often fluctuating hearing loss, known as ‘glue ear’.
 This can usually be detected with a children’s hearing test.

 What is glue ear?

-Glue ear is essentially when the small middle ear space (usually filled with air), which contains the three tiny middle ear bones, gets filled with a sticky, mucus type fluid.
+Glue ear is when the tiny middle ear space (usually filled with air), which contains the three tiny middle ear bones, gets filled with a sticky, mucus-type fluid.
+Find out more

-This restricts the movement of the eardrum and the middle ear bones and effectively reduces the amount of sound which is transmitted to the cochlea in the inner ear.
+This restricts the movement of the eardrum and the middle ear bones and effectively reduces the amount of sound transmitted to the inner ear’s cochlea.

-This can give rise to a hearing loss of between 0 and 40 dB (decibels) which can have a huge impact on a child’s ability to hear.
-Some common things to look out for with your child if they are experiencing glue ear are:
+This can lead to a hearing loss of between 0 and 40 dB (decibels), which can have a huge impact on a child’s ability to hear.

 • They do not respond to their name